Why work falls through the cracks

 See what's causing this →The process mostly lives in one person's head.
 Teams rediscover the same steps every time the work comes back, and recurring work never becomes truly repeatable.

-See how to capture the real process →New employees learn the tools, but still struggle with the real process because too much of the work depends on tribal knowledge and one experienced person.
+See how to build procedures around real work →New employees learn the tools, but still struggle with the real process because too much of the work depends on tribal knowledge and one experienced person.

-See how to reduce tribal knowledge →The documentation says one thing, but the team does another.
+See how to make onboarding repeatable →The documentation says one thing, but the team does another.
 SOPs keep drifting away from the real process because the work changed faster than the docs did.

-See how to stop documentation drift →Annual, quarterly, and scheduled work keeps getting rediscovered late because the reminder exists, but the actual process still depends on memory, calendars, or one person.
+See how to make the correct path easier →Annual, quarterly, and scheduled work keeps getting rediscovered late because the reminder exists, but the actual process still depends on memory, calendars, or one person.

 See how to make recurring work repeat reliably →Teams keep gathering just to rebuild who owns what, what changed, and what is still waiting because the real status is not visible in the work itself.